Tanner Springs Park is an urban oasis in the Pearl District, north of downtown Portland.

 5 best things to do at Tanner Springs Park

-1. Walk out along the floating pontoon to see koi and turtles in the spring.
+1. Walk out along the floating pontoon to see koi and turtles.

 The spring connects to Tanner Creek that now runs through a system of pipes to the Willamette River.

-2. Check out the famous art installation behind the floating pontoon, constructed from 368 railroad tracks.
+2. See the famous art installation behind the floating pontoon, constructed from 368 railroad tracks.

-3. Relax on a bench, the stairs or lawns at Tanner Springs Park with a good book or coffee.
+3. Relax on a bench or lawns at Tanner Springs Park with a good book or coffee.

-4. Dip your feet in the circular spring where recycled water emerges from the ground, then flows down a runnel into the pond.
+4. Dip your feet in the circular spring where recycled water flows down a runnel into the pond.

-5. Walk one block north to Ovation Coffee and Tea, and pick up a coffee, ice-cream or snack.
+5. Walk one block north to Ovation Coffee and Tea for refreshments.

 Fun things to do near Tanner Park Springs